AltSysrq/crymap/book/src/admin-guide/config.md

 # This has no effect on LMTP or SMTP submission.
 reject_dmarc_failures = false

+# If enabled, receipts produced for outbound SMTP transactions will include
+# very verbose details about TLS handshakes.
+verbose_outbound_tls = false

 # Each entry under `smtp.domains` describes an SMTP domain the Crymap server
 # will support.
 You only need to configure this if Crymap is handling SMTP
 # itself.